ragbn/dpe-CheckPasswordStrength/README.md

 # Check Password Strength

-This repository contains a aspnet core library, console application, Test project and Web API.
+This repository contains an asp.net core library, console application, test and Web API projects.

 ## CheckPasswordStrength Library

-CheckStrength method of the library accepts password as string and returns json object, which consists of password entropy bits, iscommonpassword bool and number of times password appeared in breaches.
+CheckStrength method of the library accepts password as string and returns json object, which consists of password entropy bits, iscommonpassword bool and number of times the password has appeared in breaches.

 ```json
 {"IsCommonPassword":true,"EntropyBits":28.7,"PwnedCount":3730471}